ray-project/ray/doc/source/rllib-training.rst

            checkpoint = agent.save()
            print("checkpoint saved at", checkpoint)

-All RLlib agents implement the tune Trainable API, which you can use to incrementally train, checkpoint, and restore agent state, as well as run experiments with Ray Tune:
+All RLlib agents implement the tune Trainable API, which means they support incremental training and checkpointing.
+This enables them to be easily used in experiments with Ray Tune.

-.. autoclass:: ray.tune.trainable.Trainable
-    :members: save, restore, train

 REST API
 --------